 Twenty-nine states have at least one U.S. National Park.
 Two territories also have national parks: American Samoa and the United States Virgin Islands.

-What is the Largest National Park?
+Which State Has the Largest National Park?

 What is the Smallest National Park?